 Note: Results of the proximate analysis conducted in the Laboratory of Nutrition and Animal

-Feed, Faculty of Animal Science, University of Brawijaya, Malang (2025)
+Feed, Faculty of Animal Science, University of Brawijaya, Malang (2025).

 The proximate analysis results of CMS reveal a dry matter content of 64.08%, ash 4.79%, crude protein 39.86%, crude fat 1.16%, and crude fiber 0,17%.
 CMS is a high protein source derived from the fermentation of monosodium glutamate (MSG) by single-cell microorganisms, both bacteria and yeast.
 This process results in the presence of glutamic acid, a non-essential amino acid that is acidic and a natural component in almost every food that contains high protein (Suhendra and Putri, 2020).
 The high protein composition in CMS positively contributes to the nutritional value needed in the growth process of microorganisms (Gianto, Suhandana, and Putri, 2017).
 The increase in crude protein occurs due to the addition of protein contributed by microbial cells due to their growth which produces single-cell protein products or microbial cell biomass containing 45-85% protein (Zhang et al., 2024).